cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 #### Is the alert a false-positive?
-If the alert can be tuned to reduce the number of false-positives with less than one day's work, do it.
+If the alert can be tuned to reduce the number of false-positives with less than two hours of work, do it.
 If more work is required to tune the alert, add a card to capture the work that needs to be done or +1 an existing card if one already exists for tuning the alert.